kdale2/PlayChords/README.md

 # PlaySimpleChords
 A program written in Java.
-Read in frequencies from a .text file and call playChord() method on each one.
+Read in frequencies from a .txt file and call playChord() method on each one.